-This will be a conference with a difference.
-The day will feature six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
-Producers and creatives behind these productions will share insights, followed by questions / discussion.
-A panel of industry experts will also discuss audience development and marketing specifically for new British musicals, as well as plenty of networking opportunities throughout the day.
+The day will featured six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
+Producers and creatives behind these productions shared insights, followed by questions / discussion.
+A panel of industry experts also discussed audience development and marketing specifically for new British musicals, and there were plenty of networking opportunities throughout the day.

 Do ensure you follow us @MercuryMusicals and @Mtheatrenetwork on the day and look out for #ukmtconf hashtag.